🎉 Fan Zones

 FIFA Fan Festival

-The FIFA Fan Festival is the official World Cup fan zone โ€” a massive outdoor viewing party where all 64 World Cup matches are screened live on giant LED screens.
+The FIFA Fan Festival is the official World Cup fan zone — a massive outdoor viewing party where all 64 World Cup matches are screened live on giant LED screens.
 FIFA's standard policy is free general admission, with optional VIP/hospitality packages available.
 A handful of host cities (e.g., Kansas City) cap capacity and require an advance free digital pass to enter.
-Houston's Fan Festival is expected to be one of the largest in the tournament, drawing hundreds of thousands of fans across the tournament's 6-week run.
-Final Houston admission details will be confirmed closer to the tournament.
+Houston's official Fan Festival is in East Downtown (EaDo), NOT Discovery Green — ~360,000 sq ft of activated space across four city blocks near Shell Energy Stadium.
+Runs June 11 – July 19 (soft launch June 9), screening all 64 matches.
+Free admission.
+Capacity is 7,500 at a time with queue management — arrive early on peak Mexico/USA match days.
+Heat mitigation (misters, shade, cool towels) built in — still plan for Houston summer heat.

 NRG Stadium Area